Isopogon anethifolius: Taxonomy

 Isopogon anethifolius was among the plants collected by English botanist Joseph Banks and Swedish naturalist Daniel Solander on 5 May 1770 at Botany Bay during the first voyage of Captain James Cook.
 A drawing by Scottish artist Sydney Parkinson was the source for a subsequent painting by James Britten, published in 1905.
+Solander coined the (unpublished) binomial name Leucadendron serraria in Banks' Florilegium.
 English botanist Richard Salisbury described the species in 1796 as Protea anethifolia, from a specimen collected in Port Jackson (Sydney).
 The species name is derived from the Latin words anethum "dill" and folium "leaf", from the resemblance of its leaves to those of the herb.
 The common name is variously written as narrowleaf-, narrow-leaf-, or narrow-leafed drumsticks.
 The common name drumsticks is derived from the globular cones of the members of the genus.

 In 1799, the Spanish botanist Antonio José Cavanilles described Protea acufera, later identified as a synonym by Salisbury and Robert Brown.
 I. anethifolius gained its current name in 1809 when it was redescribed as the dill-leaved isopogon (Isopogon anethifolius) by English plantsman Joseph Knight in his controversial work On the cultivation of the plants belonging to the natural order of Proteeae.
 Robert Brown had written of the genus Isopogon but Knight had hurried out his work before Brown's.
 Brown's description appeared in his paper On the natural order of plants called Proteaceae in the Transactions of the Linnean Society in 1810.

 French naturalist Michel Gandoger described four taxa in 1919 that he regarded as similar to (but distinct from) I. anethifolius.
 I. confertus was a plant from Rylstone on the Central Tablelands, which he distinguished by its crowded leaves that were 7–8 cm long.
 I. eriophorus was a plant with more scattered leaves that were 12–14 cm long.
 He described I. globosus from the Port Jackson district on the basis of round (rather than oval) infructescences (cones), and I. virgatulus from Western Australia.
 All four were subsequently synonymised with I. anethifolius.
 Gandoger described 212 taxa of Australian plants, almost all of which turned out to be species already described.

 The 1891 publication Revisio generum plantarum was German botanist Otto Kuntze's response to what he perceived as poor method in existing nomenclatural practice.
 Because Isopogon was based on Isopogon anemonifolius, and that species had already been placed by Salisbury in the segregate genus Atylus in 1807, Kuntze revived the latter genus on the grounds of priority, and made the new combination Atylus anethifolius.
 However, Kuntze's revisionary program was not accepted by the majority of botanists.
 Ultimately, the genus Isopogon was nomenclaturally conserved over Atylus by the International Botanical Congress of 1905.

 Like all species in the genus Isopogon, I. anethifolius has 13 haploid chromosomes.